PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

-# Example in Java of requesting the execution of an APP, and requesting to be notified of the executio
+# Example in Java of requesting the execution of an APP, and requesting to be notified of the end of the execution

 # Input Parameters

-1. **Address of the Monitoring Server**, for instance "ocalhost:3033"
+1. **Address of the Monitoring Server**, for instance "localhost:3033"

 2. **Address of the Execution Manager**, for instance "localhost:8700"